mitranim/sqlb/readme.md

 `sqlb`: **SQL** **B**uilder for Go.
 Features:

 * Supports plain SQL queries with ordinal or named params.
   * Supports argument lists.
   * Supports argument maps.
   * Supports argument structs.
 * Supports generating SQL clauses from structs.
   * Generate "select" clauses from structs.
   * Generate "insert" clauses from structs.
   * Generate "update" clauses from structs.
   * Generate "delete" clauses from structs.
   * Generate "and" and "or" conditional clauses from structs.
 * Provides data structures forming an SQL DSL in Go.
+  * Shortcuts for common queries such as select, insert, update, delete.
-    * Arbitrarily composable and nestable structures.
+  * Arbitrarily composable and nestable.
   * Uses data literals, not a builder API.
 * Supports an optional "JSON Expression Language" (JEL) for expressing SQL expressions with nested Lisp-style calls in JSON.
 * Supports safely parsing "order by" clauses from JSON and text, for specific struct types, converting field names from `"json"` field tags to `"db"` field tags.
 * Supports "sparse" structs, where not all fields are "present", allowing to implement HTTP PATCH semantics without sacrificing static typing.
+* Compatible with standard SQL syntax, biased towards Postgres.
 * Decently optimized.
 * Small and dependency-free.

 API docs: https://pkg.go.dev/github.com/mitranim/sqlb.